fabrigil/fabrigil/README.md

 ***About me***

-Nowadays, I am a Software Developer student at Terciario Urquiza, Rosario, Santa Fe.
+I am Software Developer.
 I have knowledge of many programming languages.
 I love to learn and build something new, productive, innovative and creative.
 - 👨‍💻​ I’m currently learning...
   - Angular.js
   - Astro.js